amalyacox/amalyacox.github.io/reading.md

 permalink: /reading/
 ---

-Currently:
-Game of Edges: The Analytics Revolution and the Future of Professional Sports by Bruce Schoenfeld

-Next:
-Born to Run by Christopher McDougall

-Recently:
-Home by Toni Morrison

 I am on a lifelong journey to read the entirety of works written by Toni Morrison and Octavia Butler.
 Please let me know if I am missing anything in these lists.

 ### Toni Morrison